Knoxville Branch Staff

 pgreen@bridgerefugees.org

 Noah McBrayer Jones, CFRE is an original native of Knoxville, TN.
 He attended Appalachian State University in Boone, NC (receiving his BA) and Mary Baldwin College in Staunton, VA (receiving both his MLitt and MFA).
 Since 2005, he has worked professionally in the development, communications, and event management fields with companies such as Clever By Half Productions, Rosetta Stone, the Arts Council of the Valley, the Staunton Downtown Development Association, and Big Brothers Big Sisters of East Tennessee.
-As of 2021, he is humbled to support Bridge’s empowerment of refugees to grow their new homes in this beautiful area and hopes to honor the lives we touch with his work.
+As of 2021, he is humbled to support Bridge’s empowerment of clients to grow their new homes in this beautiful area and hopes to honor the lives we touch with his work.

 (865) 276-6490